claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-workshops.md

 - Create deliberate opportunities for water-cooler moments, ie have group sessions purely designed for chat.
 	- You can also do this on an individual basis with "coffee and cake" sessions - which can be randomly generated pairings.
 - Do a short exercise at the start of the first day where everyone practises using the tools you are expecting them to use.
-Make sure that every participant is able to achieve every simple task (eg muting a mic, showing a thumbs-up, adding a post-it to a board, drawing lines between post-its, moving between different boards)
+Make sure that every participant is able to achieve every simple task (eg muting a microphone, showing a thumbs-up, adding a post-it to a board, drawing lines between post-its, moving between different boards)
 - If you have a large number of participants (more than 5), use smaller breakout rooms for most activities (Zoom allows you to do this - I don't know about other tools).
 This will increase engagement and lessen the chance of people zoning out.
 - Try to have expert users who are using all the browsers and operating systems your participants are likely to be using - eg Chrome on Windows, Safari on Mac OS - so that they can help to troubleshoot any problems.
 - Experiment with your tooling (eg adding post-its to boards, creating breakout rooms) before starting.